RalfDetzler/jenkins-ci.org-docker/README.md

-# Official Jenkins Docker image
+# Adaptions of the Official Jenkins Docker image, so that Ubuntu is used as basis

 The Jenkins Continuous Integration and Delivery server.